Antonio Ricardo Martínez y Martínez ~ 1945 |

 Roberto Méndez touches on Antonio’s diabetes.
 His mother died of it when he was nine.
 Antonio was diagnosed with what is now called Type 1 diabetes as a young child and in those days before insulin was discovered, it could only be controlled by diet.
 When purified animal-source insulin became available in the 1920s he had (and traveled with) a tiny alcohol-powered autoclave to sterilize his syringes, a practice he continued when synthetic insulin became available and and after he moved to the U.S. His diabetes never slowed him down.

 But it was not to be.
 What with loosing his mother at a tender age and his diabetes, he had always been spoiled by his aunts and by Concha Noriega, his nursemaid and surrogate mother, now cook and head housekeeper.
 As his fiance learned more about Antonio’s non-negotiable requirements, and his aunts’ meddling ways, she wavered.
-“It was the socks” — “por unas medias” — family lore tells, that broke the camel’s back.
-When she was counseled on how Antonio socks were to be folded and tucked into each other, she broke off the engagement on the pretense that her family was moving to Havana and she did not want to be away from them.
+“Because of the socks” — “por unas medias” — family lore tells, she had a change of heart.
+When she was counseled on how Antonio socks were to be folded and tucked into each other just so, she broke off the engagement on the pretense that her family was moving to Havana and she did not want to be away from them.
 By all accounts that was his only brush with love, and a life-long bachelor he would stay.

-It was in Santurce that I was surprised when he agreed with something the Castro government had done.
-To Cuban exiles, any change the Cuban government did was automatically wrong, bad, or worse.
+Talking in Santurce and was surprised when he agreed with something the Castro government had done.
+To Cuban exiles, any change the Cuban government did was automatically wrong, bad, and unacceptable.
 News had arrived that Cuba's six provinces, their boundaries dating from colonial times, had been split into fifteen.
 “It's about time,” he exclaimed, and proceeded to explain why this was an excellent idea.
+Always the freethinker.

 Tio Toto, the name his nieces, nephews and grands called him, was a great listener and generous with advice when asked.
 The breadth of his knowledge was constantly surprising.
 What I most remember is how he genuinely wanted to know what you — to the rest of the adults just another insignificant child — what you were doing and thinking and planning and dreaming.
 No advice was proffered unless you asked.
 And it wasn’t just with me because he was my godfather.
 I saw this interaction with my brothers, sisters, and cousins and anyone else who engaged him.